alexanderlarsen/Saneject/README.md

 }
 ```

-The generated backing fields make the interface fields show up in the Inspector as visible, serializable `Object` references, labeled with the interface type.
-In `[Inject, SerializeInterface]` cases, the field is grayed out and managed automatically by the DI system.
-If you remove `[Inject]`, it becomes a standard `Object` picker, and stays manually assignable.
-If a non-matching object is assigned, the field is cleared and set to `null`.
+The generated backing fields make interface members appear in the Inspector like any other serialized reference.

+With `[Inject, SerializeInterface]`, fields are grayed out and auto-managed by Saneject.

+Without `[Inject]`, they behave as regular `Object` fields you can assign manually.
+If you assign an object that doesn’t implement the required interface, the field is cleared to `null`.

 ![Interface field visible in the Inspector](Docs/SerializeInterfaceInspectorExample.webp)

-### Proxy Object
+### ProxyObject

 `ProxyObject<T>` is a special Roslyn-generated `ScriptableObject` that: